Momentum distributions, spin-dependent observables, and the D_2 parameter for 3He breakup: Conclusions

-Comparing the results of calculations of the deuteron and proton momentum distributions in the $^3$He nucleus with existing experimental data, we conclude that the model used for the $^3$He breakup reactions works reasonably well for $k\lesssim 250$~MeV/$c$ but at higher momenta the data and calculations are in systematic disagreement.
+data and calculations are in systematic disagreement.
 This disagreement, i.e., the enhancement of the experimental momentum distributions over the calculated ones above $k\sim 0.25$~GeV/$c$ is very similar to the enhancement of data over calculations observed for the $(d,p)$ fragmentation~\cite{JINR(dp)} at small emission angles.
 This was interpreted for the two-nucleon system as a manifestation of the Pauli principle at the level of constituent quarks~\cite{Kobushkin}.
-In other words, an extrapolation to this region of the wave function based on phenomenological realistic $NN$ potentials for point like nucleons is \\ \footnoterule

-questionable even when relativistic effects are taken into account within the framework of light cone dynamics.
+In other words, an extrapolation to this region of the wave function based on phenomenological realistic {\it NN} potentials for pointlike nucleons is questionable even when relativistic effects are taken into account within the framework of light cone dynamics.

 \acknowledgments The authors gratefully acknowledge Yuri Uzikov for fruitful discussions on various points considered in the present paper.
 We are indebted to Colin Wilkin for his invaluable help with the presentation of the work, as well as for useful discussions of the model considered.
-The work of A.P.K. was supported by the Research Programm ``Research in Strong Interacting Matter and Hadron Dynamics in Relativistic Collisions of Hadrons and Nuclei'' of the National Academy of Sciences of Ukraine.\\[0.5cm]
+The work of A.P.K was supported by the Research Programm ``Research in Strong Interacting Matter and Hadron Dynamics in Relativistic Collisions of Hadrons and Nuclei'' of the National Academy of Sciences of Ukraine.